komiwalnut/portfolio/README.md

 ### Personal Information

 1. **Update data files** in `src/data/`:
-   - `projects.ts` - Your projects and repositories
+   - `projects.ts` - Replace placeholder projects with your actual projects and repositories
-   - `experience.ts` - Work history and professional experience
+   - `experience.ts` - Replace placeholder experience with your work history and professional experience
-   - `skills.ts` - Technical skills and proficiencies
+   - `skills.ts` - Update skills to match your technical proficiencies

 2. **Modify section content** in `src/components/sections/`:
-   - `Hero.tsx` - Landing section with your name and title
+   - `Hero.tsx` - Update your name, job title, location, and social media links
-   - `About.tsx` - Personal introduction and bio
+   - `About.tsx` - Replace placeholder text with your personal introduction and bio
-   - `Projects.tsx` - Project showcase
+   - `Projects.tsx` - The project showcase will automatically use your data from `projects.ts`
-   - `Experience.tsx` - Work experience timeline
+   - `Experience.tsx` - The experience timeline will automatically use your data from `experience.ts`

+3. **Update metadata** in `src/app/layout.tsx`:
+   - Change title, description, and Open Graph data
+   - Update social media handles and website URL

-3. **Update images**:
+4. **Update images**:
-   - Replace favicon in `public/images/favicon.png`
+   - Replace favicon in `public/favicon.png`
    - Add profile pictures or project screenshots as needed

-4. **Customize styling**:
+5. **Customize styling**:
    - Modify colors in `tailwind.config.js`
    - Update global styles in `src/app/globals.css`
    - Customize component styles using Tailwind classes

+6. **Optional: Gaming Profiles** in `src/components/features/SecretGamingProfiles.tsx`:
+   - Replace placeholder gaming usernames with your actual gaming profiles
+   - Update the trigger keyword from "yourname" to your preferred keyword

 ### Theme Colors